asoraledecnal/asoraledecnal.github.io/README.md

     db.create_all()
     exit()
     ```
-    This will create a `database.db` file inside the `backend` directory.
+    This will create a `database.db` file in the project's root directory.

 6.  **Run the Backend Development Server:**
     ```bash